TurakhiaLab/TWILIGHT/README.md

 ## <a name="run"></a> Run TWILIGHT
 ### <a name="default"></a> Default Mode
-For more information about TWILIGHT's options and instructions, see Help.
+For more information about TWILIGHT's options and instructions, see [wiki](https://turakhia.ucsd.edu/TWILIGHT/) or *Help* for more details.
 ```bash
 cd build
 ./twilight -h